dahimbis/dahimbis/README.md

 - 📈 **Data Analyst**
 - 🧾 **Business Analyst**
 - ☁️ **Cloud and Big Data Developer**
+- 🤖 **STEM Instructor**

 **When I'm not coding or studying:**

 I love working with students through STEM outreach programs.
 Nothing beats the moment when someone realizes they can build the future too.
+Also currently papers about my STEM experiences and best practices.
 I am a Member of IEEE and love to volunteer for conferences, workshops, and any community-engaging activities that have a positive impact on humanity.
 I also enjoy exploring new places, regions, cities, and countries whenever possible—probably thinking about visiting Mars too.

 **Chat with me**
 ## 💬 Chat With My Career Bot